felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 -----

-IMPORTANT NOTE: Pushing order and customer information into HubRise will be supported in the future.
-Contact Zelty for more information.
+**IMPORTANT NOTE:** Pushing order and customer information into HubRise will be supported in the future.
+Contact Solution for more information.

 -----

-Zelty can be connected to HubRise via the Zelty support line.
+Solution can be connected to HubRise via the Solution support line.
-Zelty can be connected to HubRise via the Zelty back office.
+Solution can be connected to HubRise via the Solution back office.
-Zelty can be connected to HubRise from the HubRise back office.
+Solution can be connected to HubRise from the HubRise back office.
-Zelty can be connected to HubRise from the HubRise or from the Zelty back office.
+Solution can be connected to HubRise from the HubRise or from the Solution back office.

 ## Why Connect ?

-Connecting Zelty to HubRise allows your EPOS to communicate with other applications you use everyday.
+Connecting Solution to HubRise allows your EPOS to communicate with other applications you use everyday.

-Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Solution, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
+Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
 The number of compatible applications increases every month.
 To see which apps you can connect, see our  [Apps page](/apps)

 ## Prerequisites

-To establish a connection between Zelty and HubRise, you must have an existing Zelty account.
+To establish a connection between Solution and HubRise, you must have an existing Solution account.